Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Multi-Tool.md

 **Tool ID:** `multiTool`

-The Multi-Tool is a powerful workbench interface that revolutionizes how you work with PDFs in Stirling-PDF V2.
-Upload your files once, then seamlessly chain multiple operations together without re-uploading between steps.
+Multi-Tool is Stirling-PDF's page editor workspace.
+Upload your PDFs and manipulate pages visually - rotate, reorder, delete, and split pages with an intuitive interface.

 :::tip V2.0 Feature
-Multi-Tool is one of V2's flagship features, taking full advantage of browser file storage to create a fluid, efficient workflow for complex PDF operations.
+Multi-Tool takes advantage of browser file storage, allowing you to upload files once and work with them across multiple page operations without re-uploading.
 :::

 ---

 ## What is Multi-Tool?

-Multi-Tool is an interactive workspace where you can:
+Multi-Tool is a page manipulation workspace where you can:
-- Upload PDFs once and reuse them across multiple operations
+- Upload PDFs and see thumbnail previews of every page
-- Switch between different tools instantly
+- Rotate pages individually or in batches
-- See thumbnail previews of all your files
+- Reorder pages by dragging them into position
-- Build complex workflows step-by-step
+- Delete unwanted pages
-- Experiment with different settings without losing progress
+- Split PDFs by marking page breaks

-Think of it as your PDF workbench - everything you need in one place.
+- Undo/redo all changes before exporting

 ---